ovidiu-mura/dumbsat/README.md

 # "Dumb" CNF SAT Solvers
 Bart Massey

+This is the dumbest and simplest possible implementation of some SAT solvers.
+Only the minimum required algorithm is implemented, and no attention whatsoever has been paid to efficiency.

 This Python 3 codebase comprises three tools:

 * `rand3sat.py`: Produce a random 3-CNF-SAT instance on